WouterBant/RecSys/notebooks/README.md

 - [num_params.ipynb](num_params.ipynb): shows the number of parameters for each model.

+- [pearson_correlation.ipynb](pearson_correlation.ipynb): calculates the Pearson correlation between previously clicked articles of the user and the model predictions.

 - [preprocess_data.ipynb](preprocess_data.ipynb): shows how convert the provided parquet files to a huggingface dataset.

+- [understand_model_predictions.ipynb](understand_model_predictions.ipynb): is used to beter understand the predictions and visualizes the outputs in different scenarios.